mo7amedaliEbaid/saudi_interview/interview/12feb.md

 ```

 # TestFlight
-- TestFlight is an online service for over-the-air installation and testing of mobile applications, currently owned by Apple Inc. and only offered to developers within the iOS Developer Program.Developers sign up with the service to distribute applications to internal or external beta testers, who can subsequently send feedback about the application to developers.The TestFlight SDK additionally allows developers to receive remote logs, crash reports and tester feedback.
+- TestFlight is an online service for over-the-air installation and testing of mobile applications,
+- currently owned by Apple Inc. and only offered to developers within the iOS Developer Program.
+- Developers sign up with the service to distribute applications to internal or external beta testers,
+- who can subsequently send feedback about the application to developers.
+- The TestFlight SDK additionally allows developers to receive remote logs, crash reports and tester feedback.

 ## Firebase dynamic links
-- Firebase Dynamic Links is a feature provided by Google's Firebase platform that enables developers to create and manage deep links dynamically.
-Deep links are URLs that can navigate users directly to specific content or features within a mobile app, rather than just launching the app's home screen.
-Firebase Dynamic Links are particularly useful for scenarios like referral programs, content sharing, and user engagement.
+- Firebase Dynamic Links is a feature provided by Google's Firebase platform that enables developers to create and manage deep links
+- dynamically.
+Deep links are URLs that can navigate users directly to specific content or features within a mobile app,
+- rather than just launching the app's home screen.
+Firebase Dynamic Links are particularly useful for scenarios like referral programs,
+- content sharing, and user engagement.
 ```dart
 void checkToProvider(Uri deepLink) {
     if (deepLink.queryParameters.containsKey('')) {